joshbegley/nyt-latest/previous.md

-**Miami emerges from low-scoring slugfest, downing Texas A&M for first Playoff win**\
+**Miami emerges from low-scoring slugfest, downing Texas A&M for first Playoff win: Takeaways**\
 `Miami will play No. 2 Ohio State in the Cotton Bowl on Dec.
 31.`\
 https://nytimes.com/athletic/6906710/2025/12/20/miami-texas-am-college-football-playoff-takeaways-score/